 Overall results

-22% of Americans are against daylight savings time, fewer than 1 in 4.
+22% of Americans are against daylight saving time, fewer than 1 in 4.

 32%